TanyaSrivastava-Dipali/autonomous-agent/README.md

 - **Tenderly**: For offering a platform to easily test and debug Ethereum smart contracts in a controlled environment.
 - **web3.py**: For providing an intuitive Python library to interact with Ethereum and simplify blockchain operations.
-- Please refer to the **`example.env`** file for the required environment variables to configure the project correctly.